 Professor Jennifer Rubin, Executive Chair of ESRC, said:

-This continued funding will enable CREST to produce new behavioral and social science research that contributes to our understanding of current threats to national and international security and how best to mitigate them.
+This continued funding will enable CREST to produce new behavioural and social science research that contributes to our understanding of current threats to national and international security and how best to mitigate them.

 Top image: Cover created for issue five of CREST Security Review: Networks.
 (Image credit: Copyright ©2017 R. Stevens / CREST (CC BY-SA 4.0))